Tox-Archive/Tox-STS/STS.md

 ###Recommendations regarding profile management

-Clients should encourage good user habits.
+Clients should encourage good user habits:

-1) Warn the user when they are about to export an unencrypted profile
+1. Warn the user when they are about to export an unencrypted profile
-2) Warn the user when they are about to delete a profile currently in use
+2. Warn the user when they are about to delete a profile currently in use

 Clients on operating systems where accessing the file system directly is difficult should integrate with that OS's means of sharing files, by e.g. offering to attach a profile to an email (where warning 1 applies).